cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 | `smoothed_worried_become_ill` | Estimated percentage of respondents who reported feeling very or somewhat worried that "you or someone in your immediate family might become seriously ill from COVID-19" | C9 |
 | `smoothed_worried_finances` | Estimated percentage of respondents who report being very or somewhat worried about their "household's finances for the next month" | C15 |

-Some of these questions were present from the earliest waves of the survey, but only since Wave 4 have respondents consented to aggregate data being used to study other impacts of COVID, such as mental health.
-These aggregates hence only include respondents to Wave 4 and later waves, beginning September 8, 2020.
+Some of these questions were present in the earliest waves of the survey, but only in Wave 4 did respondents consent to our use of aggregate data to study other impacts of COVID, such as mental health.
+Hence, these aggregates only include respondents to Wave 4 and later waves, beginning September 8, 2020.

 Weighted versions of these signals, using the [survey weighting described